fr34kyn01535/rook-on-rancher/README.md

 You can execute **ceph status** in the rook-ceph/rook-ceph-tools workload in order to see the status of your cluster, and configure it in that container.

+I have two examples of storage type deployments you can choose from.
+You can also install them in parallel.

 4.1-block-pool

-This will create a block pool inside of ceph and a provisioner storage class to automatically satisfy volume requests.
+This will create a block pool inside of ceph and a provisioner storage class to automatically satisfy volume claims.
 In order to set the storage class to default (and not having to assign it manually) execute :
 > kubectl patch storageclass rook-ceph-block -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'

 4.2-shared-filesystem

-Out of the box, cephfs doesn't come with a provisioner.
+This will create a filesystem inside of ceph.
+(Note you can only have one filesystem reliably work in ceph for now) Out of the box, cephfs doesn't come with a provisioner.

 In order to bind the volume add a ephemeral via ui with the driver ceph.rook.io/rook, filesystem type ceph and the options: